techanon/vroxy/README.md

 Currently in alpha.

 Prerequisites:
-- Ensure you have a VPS or better with a debian based OS on it.
+- Ensure you have a VPS or better linux OS on it (debian is recommended).
 You will need to be able to run commands with escalated privilege.
 - Ensure you have a domain name setup correctly with the desired DNS A entry pointing to your server's public IP address.

 Debian/Ubuntu Setup: